 Let’s look at an example of how a vendor developed an IA offering and how it was deployed.

-HCL decided to create an IA offering in 2016, with focus on processing of unstructured data.
+HCLTech decided to create an IA offering in 2016, with focus on processing of unstructured data.
 They began their process by partnering with a leading U.S. based university, which had developed analytic solutions for processing radiology images.
 The image processing capability was useful for processing physical paper documents used in banking contracts, procurement, and handwritten documents.

-HCL launched its IA product, EXACTO, in 2017.
+HCLTech launched its IA product, EXACTO, in 2017.
 The underlying platform is built on open source machine learning libraries.
 The product uses servers with GPUs to run Deep Neural network algorithms.
 EXACTO can be integrated into an existing workflow application with a single API.
 It has four differentiating capabilities:

 - Image processing: fixes distortions, removes noise, and sharpens images.

 - Text recognition: extracts text from heterogeneous fonts/handwriting.
 Detects multi-languages.

 - Domain ontology: provides data correction and search-and-sort fields from data streams.